-One of the most common ways to advertise on Amazon is with sponsored product ads, which is very similar to advertising with Google AdWords.
+One of the most common ways to advertise on Amazon is with sponsored product ads, which is very similar to advertising with Google Ads.
 The other most commonly used ad options are headline search ads and display ads.

 We’ll describe each of these and take a look at several examples below.